EdgeGallery/installer/ansible_install/README-en.md

   # usermgmt_mail_authcode: xxxxx
   ```

+### 3.3 How to Config Access of EdgeGallery with Proxy

+  If you want to access EdgeGallery portal with proxy, you can following the [doc EdgeGallery_ProxyAccessConfig_Guide-cn.md](https://gitee.com/edgegallery/installer/blob/master/ansible_install/EdgeGallery_ProxyAccessConfig_Guide-cn.md) to do the configuration.

-### 3.3.
-How to Set the Passwords
+### 3.4 How to Set the Passwords

-  All passwords needed are in file `/home/EdgeGallery-v1.3.0-all-x86/install/password-var.yml`.
+  All passwords needed are in file `install/password-var.yml`.
 The Ansible scripts
-  don't provide any default password now, and  **all passwords are needed to be given by users before deploying.
+  don't provide any default password now, and  **all passwords are needed to be given by users before deploying.**

-  All passwords must include capital letters, lowercase letters, numbers and special characters and whose
+  **Note: All passwords must include capital letters, lowercase letters, numbers and special characters and whose
   length must be no less than 8 characters.
+Also there should be no special characters `&` in it.
   Otherwise, the deployment will failed because of these simple passwords.**

   ```
   # Set the Password of Harbor admin account, no default value, must set by users here